 Movie review: Cats

-The critical kicking dished out to the musical fantasy Cats has at times seemed disingenuous and more to do with delivering a stockpiled arsenal of cat-based puns.
+The critical kicking dished out to the musical fantasy Cats seems more about delivering a stockpiled arsenal of cat-based puns.

-Cries that the humanoid felines look nightmarish felt like an easy target for pedants.
+Cries that the humanoid felines look nightmarish feel willfully pedantic for the sake of it.

-Appearing to justify the brickbats is the announcement that an updated version will be distributed with improved effects.
+Yet, appearing to justify the brickbats is the announcement that an updated version of the film will be distributed with improved effects.
 Cats is getting a patch.

-I could bear the disregard for proportions so that the same cat can vary from mouse to man-size from scene to scene.
+I could bear the disregard for proportions so that the same cat can switch from mouse-sized to man-sized from scene to scene.

-And that is Cats’ main failing – the hubris that assumes what works on stage works just as well on screen.
+Cats’ main failing is the overwhelming hubris that assumes what works on stage works just as well on screen.

-The average viewer is dumped into the world of Cats, following newly abandoned Victoria (Francesca Hayward).
+The viewer is dumped into the world of Cats, following newly abandoned Victoria (Francesca Hayward).

 She is surrounded by many cat people as she is told a cat has three names – and we never find out anything more about that.

-From then on, it’s song after song (some staying far beyond their wecome), introducing cat after cat, for no particular reason other than to sing about themselves.
+From then on, it’s song after song (some staying far beyond their welcome), introducing cat after cat, for no reason other than to sing about themselves.

 But Idris Elba’s Macavity, who has magical transportation powers (no reason given), wants the prize for himself.